Soumyaranjan-SRM/NASSCOM-Semiconductor-Packaging-Workshop/README.md

 Module 4: Package testing

 Module-4.1: Testing at different stages

+Integrated Circuits (ICs) undergo multiple testing stages throughout the manufacturing workflow to verify their functionality, performance, and reliability.
+These tests are conducted at both the fabrication facilities (foundries) and Outsourced Semiconductor Assembly and Test (OSAT) providers to ensure the final product meets all required specifications.

 ![image](https://github.com/user-attachments/assets/72732912-d4b6-4876-9afc-b6b27e8252b3)
 Module-4.2: Package testing

+1. Foundry-Level Testing
+a.
+Front-End Manufacturing (FEOL)
+This stage involves the formation of transistors and other structures on the silicon wafer.

+Process tuning is continuously performed to optimize yield, reduce leakage currents (IDDQ), and enhance performance and speed of the devices.

+b.
+Wafer Probe Testing

+The completed wafer is placed on a probe station, and a probe card aligns with the bond or bump pads of each die.

+An Automated Test Equipment (ATE) system delivers test vectors to each die to assess functionality.

+Dies are categorized as pass or fail, often with a visual ink-dot or electronic binning.

+2. OSAT-Level Testing (Post-Packaging)
+a.
+Wafer Sorting

+Based on the earlier probe test results, dies are classified and only the functionally sound dies are forwarded for packaging.

+b.
+Package Assembly

+The selected good dies are packaged using appropriate packaging technologies.

+c.
+Package-Level Testing
+Conducted in controlled environments such as ISO Class 6 or 7 cleanrooms, this testing phase includes:

+AOST (Assembly Open and Short Test): Detects electrical opens and shorts in the package interconnects.

+Burn-in Testing: Applies elevated temperature, voltage, and cycling stress to screen out early-life failures and ensure long-term reliability.

+Final Electrical Testing: Measures the device’s electrical behavior under various operating conditions, including temperature and voltage extremes, to confirm it matches datasheet specifications.

 ![image](https://github.com/user-attachments/assets/c5ca1be1-a578-418f-a47c-551d83a08093)
 Module-4.3: Assembly Open and Short Test
 ![image](https://github.com/user-attachments/assets/37b57122-bd24-4344-8d42-4b7a207b6a9b)